meatspaces/node-meatspace/README.md

 ## What it is

-Decentralized micrologging.
+Micrologging.
 A lightweight module to manage mini posts through your node app.

 ## Setup